6 Crucial On-Page Ranking Factors & Best Practices

 Meta tags are incredibly valuable pieces of information that the search engines use to index and rank content since they’re some of the basic elements which describe the content of a web page.
 Follow these best practices:

-Meta descriptions, which describe the content of the page in the search engine results, should contain the focus keyword once towards the beginning and be between 150 and 160 characters.
+• Meta descriptions, which describe the content of the page in the search engine results, should contain the focus keyword once, preferably towards the beginning and be between 150 and 160 characters in lenght, ideally a maximum of 150 characters.
 Describe the page content succinctly and give the user a compelling reason to click.

 Avoid large images, minimise redirects, have scripts and CSS load on external pages and implement a caching system such as W3 Total Cache or WP Super Cache from the WordPress plugin directory – all of these techniques can keep page load times nice and fast.